Covid-19 Delta: Prime Minister Jacinda Ardern reveals NZ moves to new traffic light settings on Friday - NZ Herald

 - Covid 19 Delta outbreak: Why NZ can limit virus deaths ...

-Ardern has already stated no regions will be moving into the green setting, and Auckland, still the centre of the outbreak, will go straight to red.
+Ardern had already stated no regions will be moving into the green setting, and Auckland, still the centre of the outbreak, will go straight to red.

 The Government's decision comes as a new variant of Covid-19 gets closer to our doorstep - after confirmation that the potentially more infectious Omicron strain of the virus has reached Australia overnight.